 - Honors classes require not more work, but a different kind of work: more primary texts and fewer spoon-fed generalizations, more projects, debated, and discussions and fewer exams.

 - Honors general education classes are smaller and more interactive than regular sections of those classes.
 Instead of a World History class of 45 students, for instance, the honors section might have 15-20.

 - The honors senior project (called the Honors Thesis) involves an independent study in an area of the student's choice, going beyond what can be accomplished in a single course.
 Students work closely with a faculty advisor and thesis committee, often forming mentoring relationships that extend beyond commencement.

 - Completing the Malone Honors Program adds only 10-13 credit hours to a student's academic curriculum, so it is easy to combine with virtually any program of study.

 - Co-curricular and social events are a perk of the Program! visits to museums, theatre, concerts, bonfires, and faculty homes help enrich the college experience.

-- Participants in the Malone Honors Program are eligible for a renewable scholarship of $1,000 per year.
+- Starting in the Fall of 2018, students who begin the Malone Honors Program as freshmen are eligible for a renewable scholarship of $1,000 per year.